JAPJEET01/Motorola_Project/README.md

 1. Install the  app on your mobile device.

 2. Open the app and click on connect to server

+3. Transmit your voice using push to talk button

+4.

 ## Configuration